mekb-turtle/pokeget/README.md

 All dependencies are usually installed by default on most Linux distros, as this script is designed to run on [GNU](https://www.gnu.org/)/[Linux](https://kernel.org/).

-It should also be able to run on macOS, however it has not been tested yet.
+pokeget-lite should also be able to run on macOS, however it has not been tested yet.

 *If you test it on **macOS**/**other non [Linux](https://kernel.org/) systems** you can open an issue with your results and they will be added in this section of the README.*